Cosmocloud/documentation/docs/application-layer/flow-engine/exploring-nodes.md

 #### Delete Records

-The "Delete Records" node facilitates the removal of specified records from a data source within your API flow, enabling data management and ensuring accurate data maintenance as part of your workflow.
+The "Delete Records" node facilitates the removal of specified record from a data source within your API flow, enabling data management and ensuring accurate data maintenance as part of your workflow.

 #### Delete Multiple Records